 Jinan Shandong, China Travel Guide

 Jinan's summer (July-August) is part of the East Asian monsoon season.
 This brings high humidity and heavy rainfall, sometimes leading to localized flooding and thunderstorms.
 Pack an Umbrella or raincoat for travel during this time.
-Winter temperatures can drop significantly below freezing, so warm, layered clothing, including hats, Gloves, and scarves, is necessary.
+Winter temperatures may drop significantly below freezing, so warm, layered clothing, including hats, Gloves, and scarves, is necessary.
 Monitor local weather forecasts.

 High Season (April-May, Sep-Oct) has ideal weather but higher prices and larger crowds.
 Shoulder Season (March, June, Nov) has fewer crowds and lower prices, but varied weather.
 Low Season (Dec-Feb, Jul-Aug) has the fewest crowds and lowest prices, but challenging weather.